SKSKSK94/RoboticsND/README.md

 #### Project 4: My My World

-Utilize ROS rtabmap_ros package for simultaneous localization and mapping (SLAM) of a mobile robot in the Gazebo simulation environments.
+Utilize ROS rtabmap_ros package for Simultaneous Localization and Mapping (SLAM) of a mobile robot in the Gazebo simulation environments.

 Go to `P4_Map_My_World`.